danilo-axsquare/monitoring_intervention_system/README.md

 This project contains the code to implement a monitoring system of servers of a corporate intranet.
 Using an Android application you can view the data collected and perform actions on the monitored hosts.

 ##Motivation
 I realized this project at the end of my university career.
 In addition, this project was carried out as there are no monitoring systems used specifically for smartphones.
 But most importantly, no monitoring system allows you to perform actions on the monitored hosts.
+I hope that this project will be useful to someone.

 ##Project structure
 The project can be split in 3 entity: